 Homeowners insurance covers home appliances — like your oven and microwave, personal computer, and AC unit — if they are damaged by a peril outlined in your homeowners policy.
 That means if your washing machine was destroyed during a fire, your homeowners insurance personal property coverage can help pay to replace it.
 Built-in appliances — like a furnace or water heater — are covered by the dwelling coverage component of your homeowners policy if they’re damaged by a covered peril.

 Equipment breakdown coverage offers a great amount of value and generally only costs around $25 to $50 a year.
 By adding equipment breakdown coverage to your home policy you could end up saving yourself tens of thousands of dollars in the event that you need your appliances replaced or repaired.
-Many insurance companies also offer high-efficiency replacements for appliances, like Energy Star water heaters, HVAC systems, and refrigerators if yours break down.
+Many insurance companies also offer high-efficiency replacements for appliances, like Energy Star water heaters, HVAC systems, and refrigerators if yours breaks down.

-Home warranties are designed to cover the gaps in your homeowners insurance policy.
+Since homeowners insurance doesn’t cover the general breakdown of appliances, home warranties are meant to fill that gap.
 They’re basically service contracts that pay for the repairs or replacement of appliances, plumbing, and built-in appliances if they break down and go kaput.

-Since homeowners insurance doesn’t cover the general breakdown of appliances, home warranties are meant to fill that gap.
 Though a home warranty might sound enticing, you should be wary of the fine print.
+Here’s what you should keep in mind about home warranties.

 All that said, if your insurance company does not sell equipment breakdown coverage, and your appliances don’t come with their own warranty, a home warranty may be an option to look into.